 All patients come with different backgrounds, problems and expectations; however, there are three fundamental learning styles.
 Psychologists have categorized these as visual, auditory, and kinesthetic.
 No one falls completely into one of the categories, but there is strong agreement that the best way to educate is to emphasize the predominant style while including all three.

-Fortunately, because more than 65 percent of your patients learn through visual examples, you can make simple demonstrations during your exam that will reassure and reduce any resistance to accepting your care.
+Fortunately, because more than 65% of your patients learn through visual examples, you can make simple demonstrations during your chiropractic initial exam that will reassure and reduce any resistance to accepting your care.

 Admittedly, most of your patients expect a symptom-based approach to care.
 You may need to explain how areas away from the pain may actually be causing their problems.
 Chiropractors are more likely to consider how a headache, for example, could be the result of a bad pillow, a need for eyewear, or even flat feet.